-Moore's Law — a concept named after Intel co-founder Gordon Moore that's often used broadly to refer to the quick pace of technology advances — states that computer chip processing power doubles every two years.
+Moore's Law — a concept named after Intel co-founder Gordon Moore used broadly to refer to the quick pace of technology advances — states that computer chip processing power doubles every two years.
 Today, about half a century since the creation of Moore's Law, that time frame is usually quoted as only 18 months, and sometimes even less than that.

 HaaS Defined: New Term, Old Concept

 HaaS is a new and rapidly growing managed service, and the concept has been around for years.
 When your cable provider installs a new router to replace an outdated one, or your wireless carrier sends you the latest cell phone included in your monthly plan, they are essentially providing hardware along with the service.

 Even your office water cooler is a piece of hardware that is often included as part of your bottled water system subscription.
 Purchasing these items outright may not be practical — who wants to be stuck with obsolete and unusable equipment?
 Outdated IT equipment can be even more costly, especially to small and medium-sized businesses (SMBs).
 It can lead to poor productivity, lower revenue, and lost data.

 Hardware-as-a-Service (HaaS) provides businesses a convenient pay-as-you-go model to lease the technology they need that they would otherwise likely have to purchase, such as servers and multifunction printers.
 HaaS agreements usually include a maintenance/support contract.

 Combined with a service level agreement (SLA) from a managed services provider (MSP) that covers all aspects of a business’s technology needs, HaaS alleviates many hardware headaches and provides companies of all sizes substantial benefits.

 From low upfront costs to built-in scalability, here are the top benefits of Hardware-as-a-Service.